 Contact your Student Case Officer while you’re applying for assistance or while you are attending school.

-Contact your Finance Officer if you’re looking for information to pay back your loans.
+Contact your Finance Officer, Revenue and Collections if you’re looking for information to pay back your loans.